Skip to main content

 1. People were demanding action because, for so many months, it caused panic.

-3. The judge demanded evidence, but when given evidence, would do things like not giving any examination before dismissal.
+3. The judge demanded evidence, but when given evidence, would do things like not giving an examination before dismissal.
 At one point, the judge even declared the identity of the body in Carcar, irrelevant.
 Later, the judge even doubted the body in Carcar was really Marijoy.

 5. Estrada played a role in the whole case.
 Did the Supreme Court actually dismiss the motion of reconsideration because of him?
-If so,
+If so, it's already failed to be independent as it should be.

 In Hubert's case, the suspect himself requested to have his DNA tested against the sperm cell found in the late Carmela Vizconde's body.
 Even worse, the judge herself was very biased.
 Why was the video dismissed that "it could've been tampered with" before it was examined?
 Why was the American embassy not even honored?
 The judge herself was said to be eyeing for a promotion.
 If so, the whole process was botched.
 Where was the DNA testing done on the blood stains too?
 Hubert could've been wrongfully executed in that case.